Cytoarchitecture of cerebral cortex

 - Multiform (fusiform) layer

-This is the most superficial layer, laying directly under the pia mater.
+This is the most superficial layer, laying directly under the pia mater of the the meninges.
 This layer is very poor with cellular component, which is represented by only a few horizontal cells of Cajal-Retzius.
 The major portion of this layer is actually the processes of the neurons lying within the deeper layers and their synapses.

 Most of the dendrites originate from the pyramidal and fusiform cells, whereas the axons are actually the ending fibers of the afferent thalamocortical tract that originates from nonspecific, intralaminar and midline thalamic nuclei.